Econ Healthcare posts 41.2% rise in full-year net profit to $5.7m

-SINGAPORE (THE BUSINESS TIMES) - Econ Healthcare Group on Friday posted a 41.2 per cent rise in full-year net profit.
+Econ Healthcare Group yesterday posted a 41.2 per cent rise in full-year net profit.
 This came as the private nursing home operator saw a rise in operating subvention grants and other income, partially offset by a drop in revenue.

-Net profit for the full year ended March 31 this year stood at $5.7 million, up 41.2 per cent from $4 million the year before.
+Net profit for the full year ended March 31 stood at $5.7 million, up from $4 million the year before.

 The results translate to an earnings per share of 2.75 cents, against earnings per share of 1.95 cents in the previous year.